-The installation will take up to six weeks and then there is time needed for the grass to grow back.
+The installation is ongoing and then there is time needed for the grass to grow back.
 Please do not enter the site until the Playground is fully re-opened.

 Crondall is a thriving, popular and attractive village in North East Hampshire, England.
 The village formed part of the “Crondall Hundred” which is mentioned in the Doomsday book.
 The current Parish was managed jointly with Ewshot Ward (a neighbouring village) until 2010.
 The current Parish comprises 731 dwellings housing around 1,239 people.

 The parish is served by 3 public houses, 1 shop, 2 churches, 2 car dealerships, 1 petrol station, a number of farms and numerous small businesses.
 The local school is thriving and recently received a double “excellent” for their OFSTED inspections.